Filter Based Feature Selection

 How to configure Filter-Based Feature Selection

-You choose a standard statistical metric, and the module computes the correlation between a pair of columns, the label column and a feature column
+You choose a standard statistical metric.
+The module computes the correlation between a pair of columns: the label column and a feature column.

-Add the Filter-Based Feature Selection module to your experiment.
-You can find it in the Feature Selection category in Studio (classic).
+Add the Filter-Based Feature Selection module to your pipeline.
+You can find it in the Feature Selection category in the designer.

 Connect an input dataset that contains at least two columns that are potential features.

-To ensure that a column should be analyzed and a feature score generated, use the Edit Metadata module to set the IsFeature attribute.
+To ensure that a column is analyzed and a feature score is generated, use the Edit Metadata module to set the IsFeature attribute.

-Ensure that the columns you are providing as input are potential features.
+Ensure that the columns that you're providing as input are potential features.
 For example, a column that contains a single value has no information value.

-If you know there are columns that would make bad features, you can remove them from the column selection.
-You could also use the Edit Metadata module to flag them as Categorical.
+If you know that some columns would make bad features, you can remove them from the column selection.
+You can also use the Edit Metadata module to flag them as Categorical.

 For Feature scoring method, choose one of the following established statistical methods to use in calculating scores.

-Select the Operate on feature columns only option to generate a score only for those columns that have been previously marked as features.
+Select the Operate on feature columns only option to generate a score only for columns that were previously marked as features.

-If you deselect this option, the module will create a score for any column that otherwise meets the criteria, up to the number of columns specified in Number of desired features.
+If you clear this option, the module will create a score for any column that otherwise meets the criteria, up to the number of columns specified in Number of desired features.

-For Target column, click Launch column selector to choose the label column either by name or by its index (indexes are one-based).
+For Target column, select Launch column selector to choose the label column either by name or by its index.
+(Indexes are one-based.)

 A label column is required for all methods that involve statistical correlation.
 The module returns a design-time error if you choose no label column or multiple label columns.

-For Number of desired features, type the number of feature columns you want returned as a result.
+For Number of desired features, enter the number of feature columns that you want returned as a result:

-The minimum number of features you can specify is 1, but we recommend that you increase this value.
+The minimum number of features that you can specify is one, but we recommend that you increase this value.

-If the specified number of desired features is greater than the number of columns in the dataset, then all features are returned, even those with zero scores.
+If the specified number of desired features is greater than the number of columns in the dataset, then all features are returned.
+Even features with zero scores are returned.

-If you specify fewer result columns than there are feature columns, the features are ranked by descending score, and only the top features are returned.
+If you specify fewer result columns than there are feature columns, the features are ranked by descending score.
+Only the top features are returned.